 How much weight can you lose in a sauna session?

-The answer to this question depends on your goals.
+The answer to how much weight you can lose in a sauna depends on your goals.
 While saunas can be a great way to relax, they won’t necessarily help you lose weight or burn fat unless you are complimenting your sauna sessions with working out and a healthy diet.

 Is a sauna good for losing water weight?